JYU-IBA/potku/README.md

 $ build.bat
 ````

-in `potku/` root folder (in x64 Native Tools Command Prompt for VS 2019? or some other command prompt?) (twice??)
+in `potku/` root directory (in x64 Native Tools Command Prompt for VS 2019? or some other command prompt?) (twice??)

 ## Data files